Two Palestinian militants shot dead in latest West Bank flare-up

 The Palestinian Foreign Ministry condemned the killing, and said Israel was fully responsible.

-Violence has been on the rise in the West Bank ahead of a Nov.
-1 general election in Israel.
+Violence has been on the rise in the West Bank ahead of Tuesday's election in Israel.

 Friday's incident occurred about an hour after the military said it was removing some of the barriers blocking entry to Nablus, which has been under blockade for days.

-Earlier this week, the Israeli military cracked down on the "Den of Lions" militant group, comprised mainly of young Nablus gunmen with loose factional affiliations, killing three of its leaders.
+Earlier this week, the Israeli military cracked down on the "Den of Lions", a loosely affiliated militant group comprised mainly of young Nablus men with the goal of fighting Israel's occupation, killing three of its leaders.

+On Friday, the U.N.
+High Commissioner for Human Rights told reporters she was concerned Israel's "unlawful targeted killings" in the occupied West Bank could lead to escalation.

+Israeli Prime Minister Yair Lapid has said Israel "will not relent" and will continue to hit militant targets to ensure its citzens are safe.

-(Reporting by Ali Sawafta, Nidal al-Mughrabi and Henriette Chacar; Editing by Andrew Cawthorne)
+(Reporting by Ali Sawafta, Nidal al-Mughrabi and Henriette Chacar; Editing by Andrew Cawthorne and Angus MacSwan)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))